schmoelder/diss/doc/04_implementation/03_process_evaluation.md

 By default, the mass of the components is maximized under purity constraints, although alternative objective functions are equally viable.
 Currently, {class}`~CADETProcess.optimization.COBYLA` {cite}`Powell1994` from the *SciPy* library {cite}`SciPyContributors2020` is used as the optimizer, but other optimizers or heuristic algorithms may also be employed.

-To the best of the author's knowledge, this flexible automatic approach for determining fractionation times is a novel contribution that has not been previously discussed in literature.
+To the best of the author's knowledge, this flexible automatic approach for determining fractionation times is a novel contribution that has not been previously discussed in the literature.
 This method addresses an important gap in the toolchain necessary for the analysis and optimization of advanced chromatographic processes.